 - The Patriarch: Both of his family and somewhat for the group.

 - Politically Incorrect Hero: He initially only refers to Glenn as the "Asian boy", although he never treats him poorly.
 He later tells Glenn the country was built on immigrants, however.
-Eventually averted, as he gives Glenn his father's watch after realizing that Glenn and Maggie are attracted to one another, saying, "No man's good enough for your little girl until one is."
+In the same conversation this is averted, as he gives Glenn his father's watch after realizing that Glenn and Maggie are attracted to one another, saying, "No man's good enough for your little girl until one is."

 - Religious Bruiser: He is the Token Religious Teammate of the group as well as the resident Badass Grandpa.